Amir-Ali-Amini/CNS_Population_Dynamics/readme.md

 - **Repetition and Analysis:** We repeated experiments with different parameters and connection patterns to validate results and provide comprehensive analyses of neuron population behaviors.

-For further inquiries or information, please reach out to us at [amiraliamini@ur.ac.ir 📨](mailto:amiraliamini@ur.ac.ir).
+For further inquiries or information, please reach out to me at [amiraliamini@ur.ac.ir 📨](mailto:amiraliamini@ur.ac.ir).